AI in Ecommerce: How the Growth of LLMs is Reshaping Online Stores

 Improving customer support without sounding robotic

 AI-driven chatbots and help desks are moving beyond canned responses.
-With the ability to understand tone, intent, and context, LLMs can resolve common support questions — and escalate the right ones when needed.
+With the ability to understand tone, intent, and context, LLMs resolve common support questions and escalate the right ones when needed.

 Scaling content creation across the store

 Need hundreds of product descriptions, ad variations, or email subject lines?
-LLMs can generate high-quality content in your brand’s voice, using your own product data and tone.
+LLMs can generate high-quality content in your brand’s voice using your own product data.

-This isn’t about replacing your copywriter.
-Instead, you can free them up to focus on strategy, not rewrites.
+This doesn’t replace your copywriter; it frees them to focus on strategy, not rewrites.

-While customers are getting a better experience, merchants are gaining serious operational advantages behind the scenes.
+While customers get a better experience, merchants gain serious operational advantages behind the scenes.
 LLMs reduce busywork and help you act on data faster.

 Automating smart decisions and content with AI

 AI in ecommerce isn’t just about chatbots — it’s about putting intelligent automation to work across your store.
-With a Shopify workflow automation tool, you can use large language models (LLMs) inside your Workflows to generate content and make context-based decisions — all without touching code.
+With a Shopify workflow-automation tool, you can use LLMs inside your workflows to generate content and make context-based decisions without code.

-Want to generate SEO-friendly product titles based on a product’s features?
-Clean up messy customer notes before saving them to a metafield?
-Decide whether to flag an order based on unusual line items or buyer behavior?
-Arigato lets you send store data — like customer details, order contents, or product info — into an AI model and use the result to drive your next Action.
+Want to generate SEO-friendly product titles, clean up messy customer notes, or decide whether to flag an order based on unusual line items?
+Arigato lets you send store data — customer details, order contents, product info — into an AI model and use the result to drive your next action.

-You control the prompts, choose your AI provider (OpenAI, Anthropic, xAI), and configure behavior using settings like temperature and output format.
-The AI Twig filter makes it easy to embed responses anywhere inside a Workflow.
+You control the prompts, choose your AI provider (OpenAI, Anthropic, xAI), and set parameters like temperature and output format.
+The AI Twig filter makes it easy to embed responses anywhere in a workflow.

-Whether you’re writing data to Shopify or deciding what to do next, Arigato’s AI tools help you automate the parts that used to require manual judgment — quickly, flexibly, and at scale.
+Whether you’re writing data to Shopify or deciding what to do next, these AI tools help automate tasks that once required manual judgment — quickly, flexibly, and at scale.

 Making smarter inventory and pricing decisions